Medical Doctor Jobs at Emory University with Visa Sponsorship

 Which visa types does Emory University commonly use for Medical Doctor roles?

-Emory supports several visa pathways for Medical Doctors, including H-1B for specialty occupation employment, J-1 for physicians in training or exchange programs, TN for Canadian and Mexican nationals in qualifying medical roles, and F-1 OPT for recent graduates in eligible positions.
+Emory supports several visa pathways for Medical Doctors, including H-1B for specialty occupation employment, J-1 visa for physicians in training or exchange programs, TN visa for Canadian and Mexican nationals in qualifying medical roles, and F-1 OPT for recent graduates in eligible positions.
 For longer-term employment, EB-2 and EB-3 immigrant visa categories are available for qualified physicians pursuing permanent residency.

 What qualifications does Emory University expect for Medical Doctor positions?